Understanding Lack of Empathy After Brain Injury and How to Cope

 • Compassionate empathy.
 The ability to respond to others and help them when they are in need.

-Depending on how severe the person’s cognitive deficits are, it may require a lot of work to help them learn how to respond compassionately again.
-It can be especially difficult if the person suffers from a lack of insight since that can make it hard for them to understand their own behavior.
+Depending on how severe a person’s cognitive deficits are, it may require a lot of work to help them learn how to respond compassionately again.
+It can be especially difficult if they suffer from a lack of insight since that can make it hard for them to understand their own deficits.

-But with help from a behavioral therapist, patients can learn how to control their behavior and recognize when to help others.
+However, with help from a behavioral therapist, individuals can learn how to control their behavior and recognize when to help others.

 Dealing with Lack of Empathy After Brain Injury